Improving Neural Additive Models with Bayesian Principles: Detailed Related Work

-Bayesian neural networks offer the potential to combine the expressive capabilities of neural networks with the rigorous statistical properties of Bayesian inference \citep{mackay1992practical,neal1993bayesian}.
+\paragraph{Bayesian neural networks.} Bayesian neural networks offer the potential to combine the expressive capabilities of neural networks with the rigorous statistical properties of Bayesian inference \citep{mackay1992practical,neal1993bayesian}.
+They have recently sparked increased attention \citep{arbel2023primer} and it has been claimed that their capabilities will be crucial in generative AI \citep{manduchi2024challenges} and modern large-scale AI in general \citep{papamarkou2024position}.
 However, achieving accurate inference in these complex models has proven to be a challenging endeavor \citep{jospin2022hands}.
 The field has explored various techniques for approximate inference, each with its own trade-offs in terms of quality and computational cost.

-At one end of the spectrum, we have inexpensive local approximations such as Laplace inference \citep{laplace1774approx, mackay1992practical, khan2019approximate, daxberger2021redux} which provides a simple and computationally efficient solution.
+At one end of the spectrum, we have inexpensive local approximations such as Laplace inference \citep{laplace1774approx, mackay1992practical, khan2019approximate, daxberger2021redux}, which provides a simple and computationally efficient solution.
 Other approaches in this category include stochastic weight averaging \citep{izmailov2018averaging,maddox2019simple} and dropout \citep{gal2016dropout,kingma2015variational}.